2.5GbE vs 5GbE vs 10GbE: Small Business Upgrade Guide

 The Mistake: Purchasing 1G SFP modules when the switch has 10G SFP+ ports, or vice versa.
 While SFP+ ports accept standard SFP modules (backward compatible), you won't achieve 10G speeds with 1G modules.

-The Solution: SFP+ ports on UniFi switches are backward compatible with SFP modules, but verify module compatibility with UniFi documentation before purchasing.
-The switch will auto-negotiate to the module's maximum speed.
+The Solution: SFP+ ports on UniFi switches accept compatible 1G SFP and 10G SFP+ modules, though some combinations may require manual link-speed configuration.
+Verify module compatibility with UniFi documentation before purchasing.
 If you need 10G fiber connections, ensure you purchase 10G SFP+ transceivers, not 1G SFP modules.

 Pitfall 4: Underestimating Cable Run Distances

-The Mistake: Planning for 10G deployment over Cat6 cabling without measuring cable runs, only to discover that several runs exceed the 55-meter distance limitation for 10G over Cat6.
+The Mistake: Planning for 10GbE deployment over Cat6 cabling without measuring cable runs, only to discover that several runs exceed the distance at which 10GBASE-T works reliably over Cat6 (about 37 m guaranteed; 37–55 m conditional on alien crosstalk).

 Pitfall 5: NAS Storage Bottleneck

-The Mistake: Upgrading to a 2.5G network expecting faster NAS transfers, only to see speeds remain at ~115-150 MB/s because the NAS uses mechanical HDDs in basic RAID configurations.
+The Mistake: Upgrading to a 2.5GbE network expecting faster NAS transfers, only to see speeds limited by storage I/O rather than the Ethernet link.

 Pitfall 6: Inadequate Network Closet Ventilation